 Below are some important resources for you to explore in learning about the field of osteopathic medicine.

-- A comprehensive guide to osteopathic medicine, For Students By Students, was written by osteopathic medical students to help students understand osteopathic medicine and the path to becoming an osteopathic physician.
+- A Brief Guide to Osteopathic Medicine, For Students, By Students, was written by osteopathic medical students to help students understand osteopathic medicine and the path to becoming an osteopathic physician.